oweitman/ioBroker.openligadb/README.md

 Example data for 1.
 German Bundliga is shortcut = bl1     season = 2019

-If you saved and closed the configuration, a short while after this ther must be new datapoints for your league and season.
+If you saved and closed the configuration, a short while after this there must be new datapoints for your league and season.

 ## vis and Widgets
 Actually there are 3 widgets available.
 Please enter openligadb in the widget filter